-According to public data collected by Noosphere Ventures, 47 rounds of financing were closed in Q2 2020, with a total investment of US$312M.
-Compared to Q1 2020, even with five more rounds, investments dropped 4 times.
-Up to 81 funds participated in the rounds.
-Most of the completed contracts were early-stage VC and Angel/seed funding.
+According to public data collected by Noosphere Ventures, 78 rounds of financing were closed in Q2 2021, with a total investment of US$2.2B.

-Half of the companies which received investment are in the US.
-Compared to Q1 2020 numbers, the Asian market share dropped from 17% to 9%, Australia and Oceania grew by 4%.
+Almost half of the companies which received investment are in the US, 43%.
+The Asian market share raised to 18%, Australia to 7%.

-Q2 report highlights Noosphere Ventures (investments in Firefly Aerospace), Space Angels Network (investments in SpaceX and Planet), and Seraphim Capital (investments in Spire and Iceye) as top funds with successful space-tech oriented portfolios.
+Q2 report highlights Noosphere Ventures (investments in Firefly Aerospace), Space Angels Network (investments in SpaceX and Planet), Seraphim (investments in Spire and Iceye), and Primo Space (investments in Leaf Space) as top funds with successful space-tech oriented portfolios.

 About Noosphere Venture Partners

 Noosphere Venture Partners LP is a space-focused international asset management firm headquartered in Menlo Park, California, USA.
-It invests in projects from all over the world and is mainly focused on space and the development of a New Space concept.
+It invests in projects from all over the world and is mainly focused on the New Space industry.